-Oklahoma law has dramatically changed with the adoption of the Uniform Parentage Act.
+Paternity law in Oklahoma has dramatically changed with the adoption of the Uniform Parentage Act.
 Certain deadlines for the denial of paternity or establishment of child support exist and could adversely affect your rights.
+It is possible to lose your rights just because you failed to take action.
 We understand DNA testing and the scientific requirements used to establish paternity.
 It is very important to know your rights and the rights of your child as soon as possible after a child’s birth.
 Once paternity has been established, the child obtains many legal rights beyond child support.
 For example, the child can inherit from his or her father, is eligible for health insurance coverage under the father’s group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else’s negligence and can obtain medical history information as a result of establishing paternity.

 The most common problem I hear from clients is that the State takes too long or they feel they are not personally represented.
 It is true that the State does NOT represent either party.
 I have a number of friends working for the State and they are great attorneys, however, they are overwhelmed and under budgeted like many of Oklahoma’s governmental agencies.
 Even though the cost is free, the waiting can be months or longer to establish paternity and child support, and then you will still need to register your order with the District Court and file a Petition to establish custody, visitation and a name change, among other things.
 It would be more advantageous to hire an attorney who can do ALL of the things the State can do and everything they can’t, and most importantly, just go to Court in one location and get all the matters handled together?
 If you want someone to who represents your interests in a paternity matter and will work to get your case handled promptly, then call us for an initial consultation.